Gadgifyr

 Scalp Massage: Mechanical Stimulation for Thicker Strands

-A 24-week Japanese study tested daily scalp massage and found a 7–8 % increase in hair thickness on the treated side of the scalp.
-The improvement wasn’t just visual—gene expression in dermal papilla cells shifted toward growth-promoting pathways while hair-loss genes (like IL6) were suppressed.
+A 24-week Japanese study tested daily scalp massage and found a 7–8% increase in hair thickness on the treated side of the scalp.
+The improvement wasn’t just visual—gene expression in dermal papilla cells shifted toward growth-promoting pathways while hair-loss genes, like IL6, were suppressed.

 Finite-element modeling confirmed that gentle mechanical stress reaches deep follicle layers, activating signals linked to regeneration.
 In short, stimulating the scalp doesn’t just move skin—it triggers biological responses that enhance structural support for existing follicles.
+While it won’t create new ones, it may slow miniaturization and make hair appear fuller over time.

 Microneedling: Micro-Injuries That Trigger Regrowth